debpuja/Active-Directory-Bulk-User-Creation/README.md

 <h2>Program walk-through:</h2>

-#Steps
+When setting this lab up, we need to download [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads), [Windows Server 2019 ISO](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2019), and [Windows 10 ISO](https://www.microsoft.com/en-us/software-download/windows10ISO).

-When setting this lab up, I downloaded Oracle VirtualBox, Windows Server 2019 ISO, and Windows 10 ISO.
+When setting up VirtualBox, we will name our virtual machine "Domain Controller" (stands for Domain Controller).
+The type will be: Windows.
+The version is: Other Windows (64-bit).
+For memory size, I chose 2048MB (2GB).
+The amount you input depends on how much RAM the system you're running your machine on.
+I left the stock input of 20 GB for the Virtual Hard Disk Size.

 I set up the domain controller first within VirtualBox.
 I configured NAT on there.